 This Shallot Herb Compound Butter is so easy to prepare and will give new life to everything from your favorite steak to sauteed vegetables.
-Make it ahead and keep it in the freezer for a quick dinner shortcut.
+Make it ahead of time and keep it in the freezer for a quick dinner shortcut.

-Every once in awhile an idea is so simple that I forget to share it with everyone else.
+Every once in a while, an idea is so simple that I forget to share it with everyone else.
 Shallot Herb Compound Butter is one of those ideas.
 It’s as simple as a quick saute folded into soft butter and cooled again.
 But have a slice of this compound butter on a steak hot off the grill and it is just magical.

 We made this shallot butter on a vacation recently with the extended family.
 By the end of the meal, though, everyone was making muffled yummmmm noises while chewing and wiping up the melted butter with the rest of their steaks.
 The flavors in this Shallot Herb Compound Butter are not going to overpower your dish – but they will elevate it to crazy delicious.

 Compound Butter To Dress Up Sautéed Vegetables